Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Conclusion

 \section{Conclusion}

-We derived the decisional states notion for a system: the internal states that lead to the same decision, given a user-defined utility function.
+The decisional states notion was introduced: the internal states of a system that lead to the same decision, given a user-defined utility function.
 Compared to alternative approaches in the domain \cite{MDP_60,UtileDistinctionHMM}, here the utility function is defined on the space of predictions: $U(y,z)$ quantifies what gain/loss is incurred when $y$ is predicted while $z$ happens.
 This makes the present work suited for applications like time series processing and detection of anomalous/more complex zones in a system, while less suited for reinforcement learning \cite{RRL_overview}.

-The framework chosen for applying the utility function is the ε-machine \cite{CrutchfieldStatComp}, which is a Markovian graph model with higher genericity than finite-memory Markov chains \cite{DMarkovMachine}.
+The natural framework for applying the utility function is the ε-machine \cite{CrutchfieldStatComp}, which is an edge-emitting Markovian graph model with higher genericity than the usual state-output Markov chains \cite{DMarkovMachine}.
 In this context the ε-machine corresponds to the internal structure of the system, irrespectively of any user-defined utility.
 The decisional states are built on top of this internal structure in a way that reflects the external knowledge (encoded in the utility function) brought in the system.

 Coming with the decisional states are definitions of complexity measures on the system.
-It is possible to quantify precisely, in number of bits, the difficulty there is to make an optimal prediction in terms of the chosen utility.
+It is possible to quantify precisely, in number of bits, the difficulty of making an optimal prediction in terms of the chosen utility.
 Another consequence is a way to identify events that provoke a change of decision, represented as transitions in a state diagram, assuming decisions are based on the expected utility.

-A family of algorithms was introduced in order to compute the decisional states from data.
-This family of algorithms is adaptable to specific application needs with: The utility function, a probability density estimator, an integrator, a multi-modal optimiser, etc. This algorithm is usable both for computing the ε-machine, and for computing the newly introduced decisional states on top of it.

 The decisional states were exemplified mathematically on analytically tractable examples, and numerically on practical problems like image filtering.
-The technique presented in this paper is generic and applicable to a wide range of topics.
-A reference implementation is provided, see Appendix C. This C++ code is highly adaptable as well as optimised for a variety of common cases.
-It is available as free-libre software.
+A separate article \cite{eegdstates} shows how to use this notion on large data sets of real EEG signals.